Transgender Resources in Colorado

 Of course the first place that comes to mind is the Gender Identity Center of Colorado located in Denver.
 They have recently expanded their services focusing on Counseling, Support, and Education.
 They offer low cost counseling and guidance in transition by professional Social Workers.
 The counseling is available now over Skype with the first two appointments in person.
 Karen Scarpella, PhD leads the clinical team and supervises all counselors.
 A Speakers Bureau offers speakers to educate any group about Transgender or related subjects.
 Contact them to schedule an informative presentation.
-They also sponsor Gold Rush each year which is a Gender Identity conference focused on Education, Support and Advocacy.
+They also sponsor Gold Rush each year which is a Gender Identity conference focused on Education, Support, and Advocacy.
 Support groups meet at least twice a week and special events occur throughout the month.
-They have drop in hours now five days a week including Saturday.
+They have drop in hours now six days a week including Saturday.
 They have a list of Homeless shelters, food, and clothing charities that accept transgender.
+The website has many resources including area services.
 For more about their services visit their website or call. http://gicofcolo.org/ or 303-202-6466

 The next go to place in Colorado is the GLBT Center who offers weekly transgender social and support programs, a transgender speaker’s bureau, and ongoing educational and networking sessions throughout the year.
+They have a Jobs program, SAGE for the older crowd, and more.
 They are well funded and offer Rainbow Alley for the younger generations, 17 and under.
 For more visit their site, http://www.glbtcolorado.org/TransgenderPrograms.aspx

 TransAction is the next place on the list located in east Denver off Colfax Ave.
 Join their exciting, fun, and educational programs where they share information, support each other and learn how to stay healthy, safe, and proactive.
 They meet every Wednesday from 4-6pm and Thursday from 3-5pm (group en Espanol).
 They also provide a Seeking Safety group on Tuesdays at 1 pm to help if you have experienced trauma, addiction or domestic violence.
 Free HIV and STD testing is offered every day from 10am until 3pm.
 For more information, contact Nevaeh Anderson at 720-243-0934 or go to the drop-in center at 1477 Lima Street, Aurora, CO 80010.
 Their website is http://www.ittakesavillagecolorado.org/programs/transaction.htm